 ALL SIX VOLUMES OF “STUDIES IN THE SCRIPTURES” ARE AVAILABLE ON LINE HERE

 The late “Doctor” Walter Martin the author of several books including the best-selling “The Kingdom of the Cults” advanced several false rumors as established facts, when it came to the character of Charles Taze Russell.
 For example, according to Martin, Charles Russell lied under oath in a libel suit that he brought against a minister who had printed falsehoods about him.
 The truth is that Pastor Russell was NEVER indicted or convicted of perjury.
 Russell critics are reluctant to inform their audiences that he actually WON the case in question!
+The claim of perjury is almost laughable to anyone who has actually read the trial transcript.

 SEE THIS ARTICLE FROM RONALD R DAY, SENIOR